mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 });
 ```

-It doesn't seem like a lot of JavaScript, but it's a lot of boilerplate every time.
+It's not a ton of JavaScript, but you rewrite it every time you need a form.
+And you can refactor the repeated code, but now you have logic spread across several files.
 It's extra friction for every client interaction with the server.

 Or maybe you'd turn to a heavy framework like React or Vue, and now there are countless layers of JavaScript abstraction between your code and what appears in the browser.